Joshmcgosh/Rogers-Portfolio/README.md

-#Portfolio

-This repository contains the source code for my portfolio

-My portfolio will be uploaded to the world wide web after it us finished.

-CSS, HTML, Javascript, and Python are embedded in the files that will make up the website.
-For details, email: JoshuaRogers15@hotmail.com
-IMPORTANT
-|
-|
-\/
+#Rogers-Portfolio

+Hello, for my final project with CS50x, I wanted to create a portfolio showcasing my most recent school work.

-The video segment of the final project that is currently embedded in the about-me section can be found here with this link https://www.youtube.com/embed/izRzKyiAeZ8
-The link to my website can be found here http://box5887.temp.domains/~mrzeppel/portfolio2/
+I created a video segment of the final project; You can find the video in the about-me section of my website, which can be found here with this link https://www.youtube.com/embed/izRzKyiAeZ8.
+The link to my website is here http://box5887.temp.domains/~mrzeppel/portfolio2/.

+Thank you for your consideration.